prokushev/zinc/readme.txt

 ZINC stands for ZINC Is Not CP/M.

+Originally project started by John Elliott (https://www.seasip.info/Cpm/Zinc/index.html).
+Last version by John is version 3.1.1 (3-1-2000).
+Since last version was some thing published under GPL license, so ZINC can be extended to be closer to ZINC goals.
+ZSDOS (GPL), ZCPR1(Public domain) and some other code was added and adopted to ZINC environment.
+So, version 3.2.0 was born in 2018.

 Design choices
 --------------

 The idea is to come as close as possible to CP/M 3 in option syntax and functionality.
 There are many programs in existence to list a directory, but much fewer that let you type DIR [EXCLUDE] *.COM.

-All current ZINC components are written in Z80 assembly language and require a Z80 processor.
+Most of current ZINC components are written in Z80 assembly language and require a Z80 processor.

 The idea is to keep a lot of the necessary functionality in code libraries.
 SYSLIB is used for some functions, and two further libraries (CPM3LIB and CFCB) provide functionality specific to CP/M 3.